SuperOfficeDocs/superoffice-docs/user-guide/en/user/StandardCRM/diary/creating-appointments-for-associates.md

 > If you have checked **Participants from group view** under **Preferences**, all members of the view are automatically added as participants in the appointment.
 To change this preference, go to ![icon][img1] **Personal settings &gt; Preferences &gt; Functions** and set the **Participants from group view** preference to **Yes**.
 Click **Save**.

 1. Choose the participants to include (see [Add participants to follow-ups](Linking-participants-to-follow-ups.md)), if they are not automatically included.
-2. Enter the required information in the fields.
-For a detailed description of these fields, see [The Dialog for follow-ups](Dialog-for-followups.md).
+2. Enter the required information in the fields. [!include[See Appointment dialog](../../includes/see-apt-dialog.md)]
 3. Click the **Save** button.
 The appointment will be displayed in the selected person's diary.

 <!-- Referenced links -->